Marcussacapuces91/doc-TFT_eSPI/docs/tft_espi/methods/drawrect.md

 }

 void loop() {
-  // Draw a rounded rectangle with a blue border and a green fill tft.drawRoundRect(20, 20, 60, 40, 10, TFT_BLUE, TFT_GREEN);
+  // Draw a rounded rectangle with a blue border tft.drawRoundRect(20, 20, 60, 40, 10, TFT_BLUE);
   delay(1000);
 }
 ```